Do you keep any plants in your bedroom, adding a touch of natural color and beauty?

 Chrysanthemums thrive in lower light conditions (direct sunlight can age the plant prematurely).
 So its cleaning effects aren’t as strongly linked to daylight.

 Because you’re (probably) not trying to sleep during the day, the chrysanthemum is a great nighttime air cleaner.

 2. Peace lily

 Medical researchers have also explored the wider applications of plants’ air purifying qualities.
 There’s growing evidence that these air purifying effects can have a positive impact on people recovering from operations.

 The presence of peace lilies next to a hospital bed was shown to be associated with lower ratings of pain, anxiety and fatigue.
 So the peace lily appears to have benefits above and beyond aiding sleep.

 Do remember that lilies don’t mix well with cats and some other animals, so you might want to skip this one if you have pets in the home.

 3. Snake plant

 The snake plants (Sansevieria trifasciata) is a widely grown perennial that thrives both indoors and outside.

 Different genus provide the owner with a beautiful variety of different shapes, patterns and colors in their leaves.
 It requires little care and attention – you’ll only need to water your snake plant once every 2 to 3 weeks.

 The snake plant was rated by NASA as being one of the best at converting carbon dioxide to oxygen at night, helping keep your bedroom air in optimal condition.

 Japanese researchers also found it can absorb many hazardous chemicals, such as chloroform, formaldehyde, trichloroethylene, benzene and xylene.

 4. English Ivy

-English ivy (Hedera Helix) is a vigorous climbing plant with rich, dark green leaves.
-This is another plant perfect for cleaning the air you breathe when asleep.
+English ivy (Hedera Helix) is a vigorous climbing plant with rich, dark green leaves, useful for improving the air while you sleep.
 It thrives in lower light conditions and lower temperatures.

 You might picture English ivy covering the whole side of buildings, which would suggest that it’s an impractical plant to have in your bedroom.